Find answers to the top questions being asked about cloud technologies, training, certifications and trends.

 Where should I start with cloud training?

-Are any of the cloud services easier to learn than the others?
+Are any cloud services easier to learn than the others?

 How long does it take to become proficient with cloud services?

 As with any career, proficiency will vary greatly depending on your job role and the extent to which you will be using a technology.
 One thing is certain – proficiency will require training and hands-on practice with the tools.
 While you can take a training class and gain some proficiency in a certain area of cloud computing, you will need to invest in ongoing study and practice to continually improve your cloud skills.
 If you currently work in a cloud environment, courses that you can immediately apply to your daily work will be the most beneficial to achieve proficiency.
 If you are considering cloud computing as a career, you can expand your general knowledge with free cloud provider accounts and learning environments to develop these skills.
 To that end, it’s important to have access to cloud programs after your initial training, which allows you to cement what you’ve learned to memory.
 Some training programs, like those offered by ExitCertified, give you three months of access after the course has been completed to solidify concepts and the ability to contact an instructor for answers to questions anytime during your course, as well as years after its completion.

 How much do entry-level cloud IT jobs pay?

 Salaries for cloud computing professionals vary greatly depending on job title and experience level.
 The average base salary for a cloud architect in the United States is $106,100.
 Cloud network engineers make approximately $150,800 on average, while cloud database administrators can earn an average of $130,000.1 More specialized cloud computing jobs, such as those in AI, big data and analytics, can start at significantly higher rates, even in entry-level positions.

 Can you get a cloud computing job without certification?